 What school leaders and governors do to make sure that all children feel welcome, feel included and achieve their potential

-The Deputy Head teacher has overall responsibility for SEN/D and inclusion – this means that SEN/D issues are regularly discussed in the Leadership Team meetings.
-Support for children with SEN/D is constantly under review.
-The SENDCO* manages the day to day provision for children with SEN/D and plans the programmes of support for individuals and small groups of pupils.
-A List/Profile of children identified as having a SEN and/or a disability is kept and regularly updated as children’s needs change.
-The school also has a Provision Map*: this sets out all the different ways that the school provides extra support (for example, support for reading, communication and number) for children with SEN/D.
+The Senior Leadership Team has overall responsibility for SEND and inclusion – this means that SEND issues are regularly discussed in Leadership Team meetings.
+Support for children with SEND is constantly under review.
+The SENDCO* manages the day-to-day provision for children with SEND and plans support for individuals and small groups of pupils.
+A register of children identified as having a SEND is kept and regularly updated as children’s needs change.
+The school also has Class Provision Maps*: these set out all the different ways that the school provides extra support for children at a universal, targeted and specialist level (for example: support for reading, communication or number).

-The progress and well-being of children with SEN/D and the quality of provision for them is regularly monitored, including teaching and support.
-For example senior leaders observe lessons and hold discussions with teachers and support staff.
-If something is not working well, the school adapts to this and acts to change and improve the provision –these changes are detailed in the School Improvement Plan*.
-The Governing Body* challenges the SEN/Dco and senior leadership to make sure we constantly improve the quality of provision for children with SEN/D and the outcomes that they achieve.
+The progress and well-being of children with SEND and the quality of provision for them is regularly monitored, including teaching and support.
+For example, senior leaders and the SENDCO observe lessons and hold discussions with teachers and support staff.
+Following any identified areas for development, the school will seek to adapt or act to change and improve the provision – these changes are detailed in the School Improvement Plan*.
+The Governing Body* challenges the SENDCO and the Senior Leadership team to make sure we constantly improve the quality of provision for children with SEND and the outcomes that they achieve.

-We have a Governor who takes a particular responsibility for SEN/D matters.
+We have a Governor who takes a particular responsibility for SEND matters.
 She meets with our SENDCO once a term and makes visits to classrooms looking at learning and teaching.
-She reports termly to the full GB.
+She reports termly to the full Governing Body.

 How are the school’s resources allocated and matched to children’s special educational needs?

 We have to make sure that we use this funding as effectively as possible.
 Our SENDCO consults parents/carers, the child and the class teacher before making a decision about each support programme.
 We review with parents/carers how well each child is doing and agree changes if we need to.